-George has already shown at several solo exhibitions, including Almine Rech in Paris, Peres Projects in Berlin, Anne Zorina Gallery in New York, and Hannah Barry Gallery in London where, his recent solo-exhibition BODY SUIT was presented.
+George has already shown at several solo exhibitions, including Nicola Vassell and Anne Zorina Gallery in New York, Almine Rech in Paris, Peres Projects in Berlin, and Hannah Barry Gallery in London where, his recent solo-exhibition "BODY SUIT" was presented.

-George Rouy's last solo-exhibition, "BODY SUIT," is a captivating showcase of paintings pushing physical representations and boundaries.
+George Rouy's recent solo-exhibition, "BODY SUIT," is a captivating showcase of paintings pushing physical representations and boundaries.
 Presented at Hannah Barry Gallery in London, 2023.
+Courtesy the artist and Hannah Barry Gallery

 The latter is Rouy's artistic home and the gallery that represents him.
 Based in Peckham, an artistic milieu in the south of the city, gallerist Hannah Barry is renowned for identifying and developing emerging artists who work across several genres, disciplines, and mediums.
 Founded in 2008, the gallery took on the artists at the forefront of the notorious 'Peckham Squat' at 78 Lyndhurst Way.
-For the last thirteen years, Barry has preserved the values of the Lyndhurst collective: freedom, youth, and risk; the same values that made the likes of James Balmforth, Bobby Dowler, and Oliver Griffin some of the most innovative artists in the capital.
+For the last sixteen years, Barry has preserved the values of the Lyndhurst collective: freedom, youth, and risk; the same values that made the likes of James Balmforth, Bobby Dowler, and Oliver Griffin some of the most innovative artists in the capital.

 Gallerist Hannah Barry, an M.B.E. and a leading figure in London's artwork, was among the first to recognize the immense talent of artist George Rouy.
 With a keen eye, Barry has consistently championed emerging artists, propelling them into the spotlight of the contemporary art world.
 Her unwavering commitment to nurturing creative talent has made a lasting impact on London's cultural landscape.
 Hannah Barry